 - Boil about three times the amount of water as your mug will hold and measure out 20 grams of fresh coffee beans.

-- Place 1 TBSP of sweetened condensed milk in a mug.
+- Place 1 tablespoon of sweetened condensed milk in a mug.

 - Grind the coffee beans finely so they look like powder and form a flat surface when you push your finger into them.

 - Place a paper filter in the filter holder of an Aeropress and pour boiling water over it to rinse it.

 - Put the plunger in the chamber and pull it as far out as possible without breaking the seal.
 Place the entire thing upside down, plunger first.

 - Add the ground coffee and ¼ teaspoon cinnamon to the chamber.